 2. Don't Forget to Wash

 Bacteria will spread easily in an unclean environment.
-Bring soap, water and hand sanitizer.
+Bring soap, water, clean towels and hand sanitizer.
 Always wash your hands, utensils and all surfaces before preparing and eating food.

 3. Keep Drinking Water Safe